NewValleyChurch/NewValleyChurch.github.io/_posts/activity_logs/audiovisual/2018-02-26-activity-log-av.md

 - Barbara identified a potential problem with the CSS mouseover feature on the New Valley main site when using a mobile device.
 - Added the Point Source Array Speaker information QSC Sub-woofer information under the sound team equipment list.

+#### 10:58 PM

+- [Sound Equipment List](https://newvalleychurch.github.io/equipment_list_sound.html) now displays a More Info link only if there is more info to be displayed.
+Multiple identical models now only have a single More Info link instead of one link for each serial number.

 {% include links.html %}